xychenmsn/string-schema/docs/README.md

 ## License

-Simple Schema is released under the MIT License.
+String Schema is released under the MIT License.
 See the LICENSE file for details.